 - FROG (Free Rocket Over Ground)- certain types of artillery.

 - -N- as a middle designator is for a naval system, for the example the P-120 Malakhit/SS-N-9 "Siren" anti-shipping missile.
-It does not designate a naval version: the ship-based version of the Osa/SA-8 "Gecko" is called the SA-N-4 "Gecko".
+It does not designate a naval version of the land-based missile with the same number: the ship-based version of the 9K33 Osa/SA-8 "Gecko" is called the 9K33M Osa-M/SA-N-4 "Gecko".
+However, when a naval missile is a variant of a land-based one they will always have the same reporting name.
+Variants of the same missile are always the same (with letter suffixes to denote which variant), with the exception of missiles that have both surface- and air-launched versions.

 - The SS-20 "Saber" (Soviet designation RT-21M Pioneer) was a medium-range, multiple-warhead ballistic missile, which lead to the counter-deployment of Pershing II and Gryphon missiles in Western Europe.